maxpatiiuk/esri-dev-summit-presentations/2024/calcite-react/demo/README.md

 ## Commands to create vite react app

 1. npm create vite@latest

+   a.
+Use Vite's CLI to create a TypeScript React app

 2. npm i @arcgis/map-components-react @esri/calcite-components-react

-   2a.
-Note: @arcgis/core @esri/calcite-components will be installed as peer
+   Note: @arcgis/core @esri/calcite-components will be installed as peer dependencies
-   dependencies

 ## Steps to run web app locally, in terminal, run: